RCode-Blue/visit_mars/README.md

 This site is built with just HTML and CSS.
 SASS was used as a preprocessor.

 Other tools used are:
-- Media queries
+- Media queries.
-- Mixins
+- Mixins.
-- Flexbox
+- Flexbox.
-- CSS Grid
+- CSS Grid.
-- javaScript
+- javaScript.